it-gro/hugo-theme-w3css-basic/README.md

 * create a [W3.CSS](https://www.w3schools.com/w3css/) theme (there are many [Bootstrap](https://getbootstrap.com/) themes)
 * mobile first, responsive
 * basic usage without javascript has to be possible
-* do not expose visitors to possible tracking by third-party against their will
+* do as much as possible not to expose visitors to tracking by third-party against their will
 * try to be [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
 * support experimenting with monochromatic colors
 * use teaser pictures and icons as eye-catcher